 - Working part-time & interning allowed me to lessen the financial burden on my family.

 - Tutoring youths and Boys’ brigade also aligned with my personal mission

 - Active involvement with Boys’ Brigade, I am able to see my mission of developing leadership in youths come true.

 During my final semester in University, being the eldest son, I had to shoulder an additional responsibility, and that is to take care of my family.
 Amidst the critical time period leading to the passing of my mother, I told myself to see this as a driver for me to excel, rather than letting it dwindle my ability to PERFORM.
 Any additional challenge to me can either drive me upwards or downwards, but I chose to see it as a platform for me to continue leveraging my talents.
 I did not want this situation to affect my responsibilities in other aspects of my life, namely:

 - My university’s final year project (which I managed to get an A)

 - Peak period in Kingmaker programmes (we successfully delivered many highly engaging and impactful programmes for schools)

-- Secondary 1 boys recruitment period for Boys' Brigade (being able to pass down the legacy to the next generation is what kept me going till today)
+- Secondary 1 boys recruitment period for Boys’ Brigade (being able to pass down the legacy to the next generation is what kept me going until today)